L0laapk3/lasercutting-with-inkscape-for-dummies/README.md

-# Lasercutting with Inkscape for dummies.
+# Lasercutting with Inkscape for dummies

 a collection of tricks and techniques that I have accumulated to efficiently create vectorfiles for lasercutting.
 I wrote